thinktandem/thinktandem.io/src/content/case-studies/mycvt-enrollment.md

 - a standardized data model
 - an easy way to generate and consume APIs
 - automated report and simple interface generation
+- permissioning, authorization, and logging layers for HIPAA-compliance

 We selected Drupal as a way to prototype the MyCVT system.
 With roots as a popular CMS, Drupal could easily reproduce the data model of CVT's paper enrollment forms.
 The powerful suite of API and report construction tools included with Drupal allowed the construction and deployment of the initial version of MyCVT within months.